ajanthanthurairatnam/ErmPower.FileReader/README.md

 # ErmPower.FileReader
-ErmPower.FileReader is a complete solution for reading CSV files and provding the desired output
+ErmPower.FileReader is a complete solution for reading CSV files and providing the desired output

 # Overview.
-The solution is constructed following clean architecture paterns with high potential for extendability.
-The SOLID decipline is applied through out the system.
+The solution is constructed following clean architecture patterns with high potential for extendibility.
+The SOLID discipline is applied throughout the system.

 # Layers
-The System is desined in a Multilayered Architcture.
+The System is designed in a Multilayered Architecture.

-Infrastrcture
+Infrastructure
 -------------
 The infrastructure layer is how the data that is initially held in domain entities.
 This layer consists with three Class Libraries.